enterprise-data-platform-emeka/.github/profile/README.md

 The star schema (with a central fact table surrounded by dimension tables) is the **output** of the platform.
 It is what the Gold layer looks like after all the transformations are done.
 It is not what the source database looks like.

 The source system is an OLTP (Online Transaction Processing) database.
 OLTP databases are designed for fast writes from a live application.
 They are normalized, which means data is split into small, focused tables to avoid duplication and make writes fast.
-A real e-commerce backend writes to an OLTP database constantly throughout the day.

 The job of this platform is to read that normalized OLTP data, clean it up, and reshape it into the star schema format that analysts and dashboards need.